 *Pricing is based on one to four users.

-Their flexible features allow you to integrate with tools and apps you already use.
+Their flexible features allow you to integrate with other tools and apps you already use.
 Here are a few that will make a difference for a small business:

 The Vonage Business Cloud mobile phone VoIP app is an application that your company downloads to smartphones from either the Google Play Store or the Apple App Store.
 The app requires no additional downloads for features as they are all included in one unified app.
 Once downloaded, it’s a simple process of entering your Vonage credentials.
 Once logged in, the softphone will then mimic the extension associated with the credentials.
 This means that all of the features associated with the account are unlocked and accessible.
 These include: